 ζt=Bηt, ηt~N0,Iq (3)

 where Λ is an n×r matrix of weights, which implies that equation (1) relates the monthly series Xt to an r×1 vector of latent factors ft=f1,t,…,fr,t' plus an idiosyncratic component ξt=ξ1,t,…,ξn,t'.
 It is assumed that the latter is white noise with a diagonal covariance matrix Σξ.
-Equation (2) describes the law of movement of latent factors ft, which are driven by an autoregressive process of order p, plus a q-dimensional white noise, where B is an n×q matrix, and where q≤r.
+Equation (2) describes the law of movement of latent factors ft, which are driven by an autoregressive process of order p, plus a q-dimensional white noise component, where B is an n×q matrix, and where q≤r.
 Thus, the number of common shocks, q, is less than or equal to the number of common factors, r.
 Hence, ζt~N0,BB'.
 Finally, A1,…,Ap are r×r matrices of coefficients and, in addition, it is assumed that the stochastic process of ft is stationary.

-3.3 Principal Components Analysis Models
+3.3 Principal components analysis models

 The PCA method is a statistical technique that is typically used for data reduction.
 This implies that from a large information set, eigenvectors are obtained from the decomposition of the covariance matrix of the original series.
 These eigenvectors describe series of uncorrelated linear combinations of the variables that contain most of the variance of the entire information set.
-In my research I use this technique to make predictions with those eigenvectors, which generates more parsimonious models.
+In my research I use this technique to make predictions with those eigenvectors, generating more parsimonious models.

 Starting with the information set Xt of n monthly series, let us define the n×n covariance matrix of the information set as ΣXt.
 Where Φ is an n×n orthogonal matrix, whose columns are the ct eigenvectors of ΣXt, and a diagonal matrix, Ψ, where the elements of its main diagonal are the eigenvalues of ΣXt, such that,